marmelab/react-admin/packages/ra-data-localforage/README.md

 # ra-data-localForage

-A data provider for [react-admin](https://github.com/marmelab/react-admin) that uses a [localForage](https://localforage.github.io/localForage/).
+A data provider for [react-admin](https://github.com/marmelab/react-admin) that uses [localForage](https://localforage.github.io/localForage/).
 It uses asynchronous storage (IndexedDB or WebSQL) with a simple, localStorage-like API.
 It fallback to localStorage in browsers with no IndexedDB or WebSQL support.

-The provider issues no HTTP requests, every operation happens locally in the browser.
+The provider issues no HTTP requests, every operation happen locally in the browser.
 User editions are persisted across refreshes and between sessions.
 This allows local-first apps and can be useful in tests.

 ## Installation